Smoothness of compact horizons: Smoothness of compact Cauchy horizons

 \subsubsection{Generator flow on \texorpdfstring{$C^2$}{C\^{}2} null hypersurfaces}

-A null vector field on a $C^2$ null hypersurface gives rise to a family of diffeomorphisms which flow points along the vector field.
+A null vector field on a $C^2$ null hypersurface gives rise to a family of local diffeomorphisms which move points along the vector field.
 The integral curves of such a vector field are called generators, and we will refer to such a flow as a \emph{generator flow}.
-The generator flow for time $t$ will typically be denoted $\beta_t$.
-Given a Riemannian metric $\sigma$ with volume form $\omega$, the \emph{Jacobian determinant} $J(\beta_t)$ with respect to $\sigma$ is the real valued function defined by $(\beta_t)^*\omega = J(\beta_t)\omega$.
-In this section, we will show that Jacobian determinant of a generator flow with respect to a certain family of Riemannian metrics is related to the null mean curvature of the hypersurface.
+The generator flow for time $t$ will be denoted $\beta_t$.
+Given a Riemannian metric $\sigma$ on $M$ with volume form $\omega$ on the null hypersurface, the \emph{Jacobian determinant} $J(\beta_t)$ with respect to $\sigma$ is the real valued function defined by $(\beta_t)^*\omega = J(\beta_t)\omega$.
+In this section, we will show that the Jacobian determinant of a generator flow with respect to Riemannian metrics of a certain form is related to the null mean curvature of the hypersurface.
 We choose to work with a past-directed vector field $T$ since this is the case in which we will apply the lemma. \begin{lem} Let $\mathscr H$ be a $C^2$ null hypersurface in a spacetime $(M, g)$ of dimension $n+1$.
 Let $V$ be an arbitrary unit timelike vector field on $M$, and define a Riemannian metric $\sigma$ on $M$ by